The United Pentecostal Church traces its roots back to 1916-OCT, when a group

 However, Ms. Morrison later testified in court that she had never confessed to an affair.

-Both Morrison and Gass have said they are only platonic friends; they both homosexuality is wrong.
+Both Morrison and Gass have said they are only platonic friends; they both believe that homosexual behavior is wrong.
+The defense allegedly attempted to prove that:

 Bass' statement was true, and thus could not be